travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-maven.md

 # Using Nexus with Maven

-[Maven](https://maven.apache.org/) can be configured to download artifacts from Nexus instead of Maven Central.
-Most of the time this speeds up build processes (by caching commonly used dependencies) and helps ensuring reproducible builds.
+Configuring Maven to download artifacts from Nexus instead of Maven Central will, most of the time, not only speed up build processes by caching commonly used dependencies but also help ensuring reproducible builds, since one only depends on their Nexus availability and not the public repositories.

-Maven can also be configured to upload artifacts to Nexus, allowing for sharing private artifacts between teams.
+Maven can also be configured to upload artifacts to Nexus, enabling the management of artifacts private to an organization.

 ## Downloading artifacts from Nexus

-To make Maven use Nexus to download artifacts it's necessary to edit the global Maven configuration (which lives in `~/.m2/settings.xml`) and make it look like the following:
+In order to enable Maven to download artifacts from Nexus, one is to edit the the user's global Maven configuration (which lives in `~/.m2/settings.xml`) as
+follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>